pheldox/trestle-hack/README.md

 After executing one of the above lines, you should see .tf files in your weights folder.

-## Running the Flask App and Using the APIs
-Now you can run a Flask application to create two object detections APIs in order to get detections through REST endpoints.

 If you used custom weights and classes then you may need to adjust one or two of the following lines within the app.py file before running it.
 ![app](https://github.com/theAIGuysCode/Object-Detection-API/blob/master/data/helpers/custom_app.PNG)